girlscript/winter-of-contributing/C_CPP/Data Structures/Heap/BSTtominheap.md

 A binary tree such that the data contained in each node is less than or equal to the data in that node’s children.

+## Algorithm
+In this problem we traverse the tree first in inorder manner and enqueue the keys and then we traverse in preorder manner and dequeue the keys and assign it to the node.

 ## Code

 ```cpp